tristanlt/zabbix-rocketchat-stats/README.md

 This repository contains some file to monitor RocketChat with Zabbix.

-This template was tested on Zabbix 3.4.
+The template was tested on Zabbix 3.4.

 # Monitoring spectre

 This template will track :
   * RocketChat Active Users (all users)
   * RocketChat Online Users (connected users, online or aways)